matthias-reis/carda-gatsby/content/articles/2021/09/mot-the-valuator-incredible-god-1.md

 title: '"Mot, the Valuator, Incredible God"'
 subTitle: New EP By Ox en Mayo Alto
 seoTitle: '"Mot, the Valuator, Incredible God" – New EP By Ox en Mayo Alto'
-description: Ox en Mayo Alto just released a new EP!
+description: The mathcore/post-rock band Ox en Mayo Alto just released a new EP!
 "Mot, the Valuator, Incredible God" is no less spectacular than its predecessor "Los famosos días de la fiebre" and it also tells a big story.
-The band still acts as "artists unknown", hiding their faces behind masks like they with their first record.
 image: /img/white-house-stag.jpg
 copyrigt: Ox en Mayo Alto
 ogImage: /img/ox-en-mayo-alto.png